creativecoder/vv/README.md

 `vv` makes it extremely easy to create a new WordPress site using [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV). `vv` supports site creation with many different options; site blueprints to set up all your plugins, themes, and more; deployments; and lots more features.

+## Exygy Branch

+This branch is for use at [Exygy](https://exygy.com) and differs in the following ways

+- Prompts for web root directory when creating new site and does not use a subdirectory if left blank
+- When a git repository is specified, runs `git clone` before creating the site directory in `www/`.
+This assumes that the git repo is setup to be cloned as the main site directory, rather than only the wp-content directory

 ## Installation

 If you have [Homebrew](http://brew.sh/) installed, you run the following in your terminal application: